Art Market - 2023 Applications now open. Click Here

 It’s amazing what can be created with a bit of metal salvaged from a riverbed, broken glass, a mis-matched kitchen spoon and some imagination.
 Recycle Santa Fe Artists can successfully transform trash into treasure, combining recycling and creativity to show us innovative ways to save our resources.

-The Recycle Santa Fe Art Festival became its own nonprofit in 2017 and hosts the Recycle Santa Fe Art Festival as well as the creative reuse center Resourceful Santa Fe.
+The Recycle Santa Fe Art Festival became a 501c-3 nonprofit in 2017 and hosts the Recycle Santa Fe Art Festival as well as the creative reuse center Resourceful Santa Fe.
 These two facets of the nonprofit serve as an economic development driver in the arts community, supporting recycled-material artists and facilitate the creation of art from recycled and reused materials.
-As the country’s largest and oldest recycled art market, the festival has traditionally been hosted by Keep Santa Fe Beautiful and will maintain its partnership with the local entity through board membership and continued efforts to host the market.
+As the country’s largest and oldest recycled art market, the festival has traditionally been hosted by Keep Santa Fe Beautiful and will maintain its partnership with the local entity.

 Sarah Pierpont, the show’s director since 2005 notes that “It’s amazing what this show has grown into, from its humble beginnings in a vacant warehouse so long ago to one of the nation’s leading recycled art festivals.
 It’s a great combination of promoting recycling and illuminating the wastefulness of our society, while providing artists the opportunity to support themselves through their art,” notes festival coordinator Sarah Pierpont.
 The event attracts thousands of art lovers, trashy shoppers and the eco-conscious holiday gift-giver.
 According to the Santa Fe Reporter the event is, "... a shockingly good time... the weekends biggest can't miss event... a highlight of the fall season."